Luisa Cappiani: Singer

 The sudden death of Kapp-Young's mother caused a severe illness.
 A sojourn at Como restored her health so that she could sing in a festival in Bergamo.
 After that, she sang in Italian her great role of Valentine in La Scala, in Milan, and then filled engagements for Italian opera in Bucharest and in the Imperial Theater, Nice.
-The carnival of Parma followed, and there she created the role of Selika, in L'Africaine, singing it thirty-two times in one carnival.
+The carnival of Parma followed, and there she created the role of Selika in L'Africaine, singing it thirty-two times in one carnival.
 Yianesi, the leader of the Liceu in Barcelona, engaged her after that event.
 The Imperial Theater of Tiflis, Russia, was her next triumph.
 However, at the end of the season, she contracted bronchitis.
 Permitted by a foolish physician and over-persuaded by the Intendant and the Prince, she sang despite her illness.
 An enthusiastic torchlight procession in her honor closed the evening, but she was unable to acknowledge the ovation, as that night, she was at the point of death by suffocation, in consequence of the ill-advised vocal exertion.
-In September, 1868, the city of Arezzo bestowed upon her, for her singing in a festival, the gold medal of merit by King Victor Emmanuel II of Italy's decree.
+In September, 1868, the city of Arezzo bestowed upon her, for her singing in a festival, the gold medal of merit by King Victor Emmanuel II's decree.

 Teacher

-A few months after the Arezzo festival, imagining herself to be well, Kapp-Young accepted an engagement from Max Maretzek for the Academy of Music, in New York City.
-The stormy travel to the U.S. brought on a relapse; still, she appeared with remarkable success in L'Africaine at the Academy in 1868-69.
+A few months after the Arezzo festival, imagining herself to be well, Kapp-Young accepted an engagement from Max Maretzek for the Academy of Music in New York City.
+The stormy travel to the U.S. brought on a relapse; still, she appeared with remarkable success in L'Africaine at the Academy in 1868–69.
 At that time, she discovered in her vocal art some fortunate secrets which enabled her to overcome the difficulties brought on her by bronchitis, and the knowledge of which, thereafter, made her famous as a teacher.
 After one season in the U.S., she retired from the stage and went to Milan, and there, soon and often, was called upon to advise young singers.